Solid vs. Pneumatic Skid Steer Tires: Which Is Right for Your Job?

 Regular Visual Inspections

-- Compare solid vs pneumatic: solids resist punctures but still show impact damage; pneumatics need closer monitoring of air pressure.
+- Compare solid vs. pneumatic: solids resist punctures but still show impact damage; pneumatics need closer monitoring of air pressure.

 - Log findings weekly to extend tire longevity and keep safety inspections consistent.

-Air Pressure Checks
+Air Pressure Checks for Pneumatic Tires

 Damage Diagnosis Procedures

-- Pressure and tread: for pneumatic tires verify inflation per specs; assess tread depth and uneven wear.
+- Pressure and tread: for pneumatic tires, verify inflation per specs; assess tread depth and uneven wear.

 - Troubleshooting signs: rapid deflation or air loss for pneumatics; surface cracks or chunking for solids.

-- Documentation loop: log findings, corrective actions, and interval adjustments to refine maintenance frequency guidelines and reduce downtime.
+- Documentation loop: log findings, corrective actions, and interval adjustments to refine maintenance frequency and reduce downtime.

-Airless Hybrids, Semi‑Pneumatic Options, and Sustainability Impacts
+Airless Hybrids, Semi-Pneumatic Options, and Sustainability

 | Feature | Benefit |